ywi/lockoutsharing/README.md

 ## ❓ **FAQ**

 ### ✅ **Is this safe?**
-Absolutely, lockout sharing has been practiced since Mists of Pandaria and is a crucial feature within the game.
+Absolutely, lockout sharing has been practiced since Mists of Pandaria and is know feature within wow.
 I'm logged in on my wow2 using a **Weakaura** both entirely safe to use in World of Warcraft and comply with Blizzard's Terms of Service.

 ### 🆓 **Is this free?**
 Yes, and **forever**!
 We're all fighting RNG.